example42/example42.github.io/_drafts/2018-01-22-acceptance_testing_of_different_puppet_versoions_with_psick.md

 PSICK has a set of unit and acceptance tests already built in.
 Usually we want to test the Puppet version we have running in infrastructure and we want to test functionality with newer versions.

+### Unit Testing

 Handling different Puppet versions on unit testing is done by reading an environment variable from [Gemfile](https://github.com/example42/psick/blob/production/Gemfile#L39).
-[rspec.puppet](http://rspec-puppet.com/) uses the Puppet version installed by bundler to compile and check catalogs.
+[rspec puppet](http://rspec-puppet.com/) uses the Puppet version installed by bundler to compile and check catalogs.

 Running unit tests for different Puppet versions is easy: